19 Unusual London Tours: Quirky and Fun Options

 Plus, if you fancy going full Potter, you may consider spending the night in a Wizard themed hotel.

-There are stacks of other Harry Potter tours available and if you’re after a paid option, why not take one that comes with a boat ride?
+There are stacks of other Harry Potter tours available and if you’re after a paid option that’s a bit quirkier, why not take one which comes with a boat ride?

 Street art isn’t in itself unusual, but London does have a lot of unique street art, particular in the city’s east.